awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 On encrypt, the user describes their intent for the requirements to decrypt the resulting message.
 Because of this,
-the keyring MUST create encryption materials that satisfies those requirements.
+the keyring MUST create encryption materials that satisfy those requirements.

 On decrypt, the user provides resources that *attempt* to do that decryption.